 Blog Post View

 As the world becomes more digital and people have less control over how their data is collected and shared, the risk of identity theft is increasing alongside the incidence of it happening.
-Data leaks make the headlines on an almost daily basis, with sensitive information making its way to the black market.
+Data leaks make headlines almost daily, with sensitive information making its way to the black market.

 Those attention-grabbing headlines tend to focus on sectors like healthcare, law enforcement, and governments, however, most data leaks go under the radar.
 These data leaks have the highest impact on ordinary people as it is information about private citizens being traded by criminals.